yowainwright/yowainwright.github.io/src/pages/2022-02-09-dependabot-and-snyk-dev-x.md

 The `.snyk` ignore key is used along with the Snyk CLI.
 Ignores are used to ignore dependencies with anticipated security issues.
 This can be useful for a few reasons.
 First, `ignores` allow users to ignore dependencies that can't currently be updated.
 This can be useful when needing to do major updates to support a dependency's updates—think major version updates.
 Second, `ignores` can help avoid Snyk misread security issues.
 For example, Snyk's CLI ignores Classic Yarn's (Yarn 1's) `resolutions` object within a `package.json` when assessing dependency security issues (2.15.22).

-In the section below, there are a few code snippets to go along with my comments.
+In the section below, there are a few code snippets to go along with my comments from the paragraphs above.
 ### Snyk CLI

 By running